HVAC Schools in Wyoming – Degrees & Certifications

 The program requires 6,000 to 8,000 hours of on-the-job training and 576 hours of instruction.
 Some of the topics students will delve into include HVAC theory, blueprint reading, electricity, air conditioning, sheet metal, fuel gas piping & venting, and hydronics.

-To be eligible for the program, students must be at least 16 years old and a high school diploma or GED is recommended.
+To be eligible for the program, students must be at least 16 years old, and a high school diploma or GED is recommended.

-• Location: Powell, Wyoming
+• Location: Powell, WY

 • Expected Time to Completion: Four years